OrsellGaming/P2SourceModPlusPlus/README.md

 > I originally planned `WorkshopStopper9000` to fix the workshop downloading issue, but I hope to add more features and fixes, so now it has become `P2SourceModPlusPlus`.
 I plan to implement some good features the community will use until the fated day Portal 2: Community Edition (P2:CE) is released.
 This plugin will act as a temporary solution for mod makers.
 Once P2:CE's public beta and/or release occurs, I will probably not work on this anymore, as most of the stuff here is fixed over there.

 > [!WARNING]
-> This plugin was designed in mind for SourceMods, meaning mods loaded through the `sourcemods` folder in Steam.
+> This plugin was designed with SourceMods in mind, meaning mods loaded through the `sourcemods` folder in Steam.
 This is not for Portal 2 mods on Steam's store, which can be installed through Steam.
 >
 > While this plugin should be ok for a Steam Portal 2 mod, note that:
 >